bryanhull/SentinelOpenAIProcessor/README.md

   - Ensure the schema matches the actual OpenAI response.
 - **Add Comment Action:**
   - Configure the connection to your Sentinel workspace.

 ---

-## Error Handling
-### Common Issues
-1. **401 Unauthorized:**
-   - Ensure the API key is valid and included as a `Bearer` token in the header.
-2. **400 Bad Request:**
-   - Check the prompt structure and ensure all required incident fields are included.
-3. **Invalid JSON Schema:**
-   - Validate the schema against the raw response from Azure OpenAI.

----

-## Contribution
-Pull requests and issues are welcome!
-Please ensure changes are well-tested and documented.

----